gerardpastor/dumper/README.md

 $dumper->dump('foo');
 ```

-You can then enable this global functions at any time by calling
+You can enable this global functions at any time by calling
 `defineGlobalFunctions()`:

 ```php